FomTarro/VTS-Sharp/README.md

 This library is maintained by Tom "Skeletom" Farro.
 If you need to contact him, the best way to do so is via [Twitter](https://www.twitter.com/fomtarro) or by leaving an issue ticket on this repo.

 If you're more of an email-oriented person, you can contact his support email: [tom@skeletom.net](mailto:tom@skeletom.net).

+This library can also be found on the [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/vts-sharp-203218), but this repo will always be the most up-to-date version.

 ## Usage
 In order to start making a plugin, simply make a class which extends `VTSPlugin`.
 In your class, call the [`Initialize`](#void-initialize) method.
 Pass in your preferred implementations of a [JSON utility](#interface-ijsonutility), of a [websocket](#interface-iwebsocket), and of a [mechanism to store the authorization token](#interface-itokenstorage).
 Specify what happens on a successful or unsuccessful initialization.
 That's it.
 From there, you can call any method found in the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio).